Solid Asia sets global stocks on extended rally, U.S. stimulus in focus

-Tokyo led the advance, with the Nikkei (.N225) jumping 2.1%.
-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) rose 1.1% and hit its highest level this month.
+Tokyo led the advance, with the Nikkei jumping 2.1%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 1.1% and hit its highest level this month.

 European share markets looked set to open stronger, with pan-region Euro Stoxx 50 futures up 0.4% in early deals.
 FTSE futures were also 0.4% higher.